Q: What’s the difference between Zen and Zen+ Tickets, and regular tickets?

 Q: Is it possible to get a Zen or Zen+ Ticket for someone who does not live in France?

 A: Zen and Zen+ Tickets are available to everyone, wherever you are!

 Q: What do I have to bring on the first day of Japan Expo?

-A: You have to go to the Premium Desk with your electronic ticket (which you received by e-mail), as well as a valid ID (ID card or passport).
+A: You have to go to the Zen Desk with your electronic ticket (which you received by e-mail), as well as a valid ID (ID card or passport).
 You will be given a badge, valid for the 4 days of the festival.
 Anyone without their electronic ticket or their ID will not be allowed to get their badge.

 Q: I can’t find any information about Platinum, Gold, Silver, and Bronze Tickets.
 Where can I buy one?

 A: Only Zen and Zen+ Tickets are on sale this year.
 The other Premium Tickets no longer exist.

 Q: What kind of information do I have to give when booking a Zen or Zen+ Ticket?

 A: We advise you to prepare your booking information in advance to have all the elements ready.
 Zen or Zen+ Tickets are rapidly sold out.